 Arrival in the United States and Getting to Campus

-Students and scholars coming to the United States in F status for the first time may not enter the country more than 30 days prior to the start date listed on Form I-20.
+Students and scholars coming to the United States in F status for the first time are allowed to enter the United States no more than 30 days prior to the start date listed on Form I-20.
 Academic program start dates are established by the College and cannot be changed, so students and scholars are advised to plan their travel accordingly.

 Note: Students should enter the United States only in immigration statuses that permit full-time study, namely F-1.
 For example, a full-time study is not permitted for those in the B-1/B-2 and WB/WT visa categories.
 It is strongly advised that one not attempt to change status from visitor to student while in the United States as it is risky, expensive, and time-consuming.

-Before boarding an international flight, students and scholars should be sure to hand-carry their passports, immigration documents, and other supporting documentation so that they can be presented to an immigration officer upon arrival in the United States.
-At the Port of Entry, the admitting officer will inspect the documents and give the individual a stamped and annotated Form I-94.
+Before boarding an international flight, students and scholars should be sure to hand-carry the following items to present to an immigration officer upon arrival in the United States:

 From the Airport to Caldwell University

-It is also possible to fly to New York City airports (JFK International Airport, LaGuardia Airport) and travel by bus to Caldwell.
-However, travel to Caldwell from New York City requires that students utilize the New York City subway system to the New York Port Authority, and from there utilize the Decamp Bus Line #33 to West Caldwell.
-This can be unfamiliar and confusing to students who have never been to New York before, and care should be taken in planning your arrival from New York City airports.
+It is also possible to fly to New York City airports (JFK International Airport, LaGuardia Airport) and travel by bus or taxi to Caldwell.
+However, this can be unfamiliar and confusing to students who have never been to New York before, and care should be taken in planning your arrival from New York City airports.